-- Question & Answer session made mandatory at the beginning of the class to improve the communication skill of students - Students are encouraged to conduct seminars as Powerpoint or LATEX presentations with the help of LCD projectors to familiarize them with ICT. - More emphasis on assignments, seminars and projects - Group assignments group projects and discussions are encouraged - Increased use of ICT and e-resources in teaching process to make it more appealing and informative
+- Students are encouraged to conduct seminars as Powerpoint or $L^{A}T{E}X$ presentations with the help of LCD projectors to familiarize them with ICT. - More emphasis on assignments, seminars and projects. - Group assignments group projects and discussions are encouraged. - Increased use of ICT and e-resources in teaching process to make it more appealing and informative.